Real projective structures on Riemann surfaces and new hyper-K\"ahler manifolds: Introduction

 In the case of the self-duality moduli space, the twistorial construction not only parametrises the space of solutions.
 Real sections in the Deligne-Hitchin moduli space also give rise to a complex-analytic construction of the solutions by loop group factorisation methods \cite[Theorem 3.6]{BHR}.
-Simpson \cite{Simpson, Simpson2} has asked the natural question whether all real holomorphic sections are twistor lines, i.e., correspond to solutions of the self-duality equations.
+Simpson \cite{Simpson},\cite{Simpson2} has asked the natural question whether all real holomorphic sections are twistor lines, i.e., correspond to solutions of the self-duality equations.
 In \cite{HH2} and \cite{BHR} it was shown that there exists other real holomorphic sections besides the twistor lines.
-The class of counter-examples in \cite{HH2} are given by solutions of the self-duality equations away from certain real curves on the given Riemann surface, while the examples constructed in \cite{BHR} correspond to harmonic maps into the Lorentzian-symmetric deSitter 3-space $\SL(2,\C)/SU(1,1).$ In general, the normal bundles of those real holomorphic sections have not been computed so far.
-By restricting to $\lambda$-connections with certain symmetries and to the corresponding 4-dimensional hyper-K\"ahler manifolds of parabolic Higgs bundle moduli spaces on a 4-punctured sphere, it is possible to compute the normal bundle in special situations , see the upcoming work \cite{BH}.
+The class of counter-examples in \cite{HH2} are given by solutions of the self-duality equations away from certain real curves on the given Riemann surface, while the examples constructed in \cite{BHR} correspond to harmonic maps into the Lorentzian-symmetric deSitter 3-space $\SL(2,\C)/\SU(1,1).$ The normal bundles of those real holomorphic sections have not been computed so far.